kyegomez/zeta/README.md

 ## Acknowledgments

-Zeta is a masterpiece inspired by elements of [FairSeq](https://github.com/facebookresearch/fairseq) and [UniLM](https://github.com/kyegomez/unilm).
+Zeta is a masterpiece inspired by LucidRains's repositories and elements of [FairSeq](https://github.com/facebookresearch/fairseq) and [UniLM](https://github.com/kyegomez/unilm).

 ## Citations